All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Illustration for Peptide Side Effects What To Watch For

-Normal adjustment signs include mild symptoms that improve over days, side effects that match what your provider warned you about, temporary changes that do not interfere with your daily life, and symptoms that respond to simple measures like hydration or timing adjustments.
+Normal adjustment signs include mild symptoms that improve over days, side effects that match what your provider warned you about, temporary changes that don't interfere with your daily life, and symptoms that respond to simple measures like hydration or timing adjustments.

 Contact your provider if a side effect worsens over several days instead of improving, you experience severe pain at any injection site, you develop a fever or signs of infection, you notice significant swelling beyond mild water retention, you experience chest pain or difficulty breathing, or you develop a rash or hives that suggest an allergic reaction.